carolynwu/Messenger/README.md

 :zap: Click: http://socialapplication-env.us-east-2.elasticbeanstalk.com

 ## introduction
-Use Mean stack to build a social network application.Angular2 as a fronted-end, with Node.js, Express and MongoDB as a backend.
+Use Mean stack to build a social network application.
+Angular2 as a fronted-end, with Node.js, Express and MongoDB as a backend.

 ## strategies
 . knowledge about Node.js and Angular